Learn the skills of self-compassion and compassionate leadership

 I would definitely recommend the Self-Compassion at Work Programme.
 I think this should be offered to everyone as part of an organisation’s responsibility for employee welfare and wellbeing.
 I think it could be used within team supervision to create a more caring atmosphere in my place of work and should form part of appraisals.

 Charlie Jones-Taylor (Department Manager)

-In terms of the Compassionate Leadership Coaching Programme that we offered leaders across the organisation, the feedback has been so positive.
-Not only the evidenced increase in the participants’ Self-Compassion and Mental Wellbeing, having completed the programme, their personal feedback relating to the difference it has made for them is inspiring.
+In terms of the Compassionate Leadership Coaching Programme, the feedback has been so positive.
+Not only the evidenced increase in the participants’ Self-Compassion and Mental Wellbeing, but their personal feedback relating to the difference it has made for them is inspiring.